 Services of the Research Data Center SOEP

 - SOEP data are disseminated in several formats on one DVD, accompanied by extensive documentation (also available on our documentation sites), both as raw data and in SAS, STATA and SPSS formats.Geo-Code context data can also be accessed at DIW Berlin.
-Training workshops for SOEP users are held annually in Germany and abroad.
+The data can also be downloaded via personalized encrypted download.
+Training workshops (SOEPcampus) for SOEP users are held annually in Germany and abroad.

 - A remote access to sensitive regional data in the SOEP data set.

 - Furthermore, we offer SOEP data users the possibility for Research stays to enable scholars to work in a concentrated manner on their research projects while profiting from direct exchange with the members of the SOEP team at DIW Berlin and their expertise with the SOEP data.

 - The interactive program SOEPinfo provides information on all SOEP variables as well as data extraction programs.